 Audio TranscriptionHandle with care!

 Working with experts in financial, legal, media and medical sectors, we offer written and audiovisual transcription.
-Our transcription services guarantee consistent accuracy in both verbatim transcription and edited summaries, despite the fast turnaround often required.
-If speed is of the essence today, why not contact us and take advantage of our transcription services and our three hour quote return.
+Our audio transcription services guarantee consistent accuracy in both verbatim transcription and edited summaries, despite the fast turnaround often required.
+If speed is of the essence today, why not contact us and take advantage of our audio transcription services and our three hour quote return.

 - Seminars & Conferences

 A complete record of every sound or utterance on the recording, which will include shouting, laughter, pauses, ambient sound, etc. Verbatim transcripts are often requested by the legal profession and the police for interviews and statements.

 Certain elements are omitted if they add no meaning to the script.
 Examples would include coughs, stutters, repetitions, false starts, etc. This is the level used for most transcription work, for example, interviews and group discussions.

 The transcriber will transcribe the main parts of each sentence, and make informed decisions on what to leave in and what to take out in order to retain the structure of the sentence but shorten wherever possible and adjusted if necessary, adding words in to complete sentences.

 This provides a marker where you can find the text that matches the audio or video moment you are looking for.
 Timecode is helpful for video editors as it speeds up the editing process.